cometh-hq/keystore-contracts/storage-root-bridger/README.md

 ## 📜 Setup the Infrastructure

-The implementation in this repository only covers the infrastructure which validate and broadcast the stateRoot used to validate the ownership of the Safe.
+The implementation in this repository only covers the infrastructure which validate and broadcast the stateRoot used to validate the ownership of the Account.

 1. Configure supported networks
 2. Deploy the **StateRootValidator**